HBPMedical/pytest-mip/README.md

 5. Update the list of tested federations in the README.
 Put the file on stage (e.g. `git add README`) and make commit with message similar to `docs(README): update list of federation with the new <NEW_FEDERATION> federation`.
 6. Update the `FEDERATION_URL_NAME_MAPPING` object in `report/js/reports-parser.js` with a new entry corresponding to the federation.
 Put the file on stage (e.g. `git add report/js/reports-parser.js`) and make commit with a message similar to `feat(reports-parser.js): update mapping with new entry for the <NEW_FEDERATION> federation`.
 7. Push the branch to GitHub and open a Pull Request (target: `main` branch).
-8. Review a last time the changes summarized in the PR Changes tab
+8. Review a last time the changes summarized in the PR Changes tab.
-9. Ask for review
+9. Ask for review.
-9. Once PR is approved, merge and close the PR
+9. Once PR is approved, merge and close the PR.
 10. Make a new release following the previous release description as example.

 ### Additional notes